 Blue Hour doesn’t last long; the morning’s gentle hues slowly emerge from the darkness – but are soon overpowered as the sun emerges – its drama dominating all things.
 In the evening, blue hour brings a coolness in the air, as the sun’s rays recede, then fade to twilight, then darkness.
 Stars emerge and the point of demarcation softly slides away.

+Blue hour has no definitive beginning nor end, and by God’s grace, happens every day.
 Blue Hour is my favorite time to photograph.
-It’s the time when the drama is over and others have packed up.
+It’s the time when the drama is over and others have packed up and headed home.
 Often during this time one is free to simply wander, explore and shoot in peaceful evening light.

 Years ago while returning from a workshop in Zion National Park I found myself a bit sad, driving through central Utah realizing I wouldn’t to be able to return for a while.
 That’s when the idea for Blue Hour Journal began.
 Initially as a structured approach to exploring and documenting my back yard.
 Since a young child I’ve been fascinated by geography.
 Understanding connections and relationships between areas has been, for whatever reason, an ongoing source of delight and fascination.

 Since that day returning from Zion National Park, exploring the region of the United States known as the Intermountain West has become my life’s work.
 Regularly traveling, exploring, connecting, photographing, documenting the land from Colorado’s Front Range on the eastern edge, to Washington’s Cascade Range and California’s Sierra Nevada Range to the West.